anupama12sg/JS-Projects/README.md

 ## 💪Game 3: Random Quote Generator
 Generate motivational quote with just a click.

+### 🗝️Key Learnings
+1. const quotes = [...]: A list (array) of motivational quotes.

+2. const usedIndexes = new Set(): A set to remember which quotes have already been shown.
+Ensures no repeats until all the quotes have been used.

+3. if (usedIndexes.size >= quotes.length): Checks if all quotes have been used.

+4. const randomIdx = Math.floor(Math.random() * quotes.length): Keeps picking a random quote index until it finds one not already shown.

 ## ⌚Game 4: Stop Watch
 A stopwatch is a tool that counts & displays elapsed time in seconds & minutes, starting, stopping & resetting as needed.